mozilla-ai/structured-qa/docs/index.md

 Blueprints empower developers to easily integrate AI capabilities into their projects using open-source models and tools.

-These docs are your companion to mastering the **Structured-Q-A Blueprint** a local-first approach for answering questions about your structured documents.
+These docs are your companion to mastering the **Structured-QA Blueprint** a local-first approach for answering questions about your structured documents.

 ### Built with
 - Python 3.10+